Neapolitan Novels: The Story of the Lost Child (2014)

 Both Lila and Elena once fought to escape the neighborhood in which they grew up.
 Elena married, moved to Florence with her husband, started a family, and published several well-received novels.
-But in the fourth novel, she sees herself back in Naples to be with the man she has always loved.
-Lila, on the other hand, has become a successful entrepreneur, but finds that it only draws her into closer proximity with the nepotism, chauvinism, and criminal violence that infect her neighborhood.
+In this final novel of the quartet, she returns to Naples to be with the man she has always loved.
+Lila, meanwhile, has become a successful entrepreneur, but she finds that it only draws her into closer proximity with the nepotism, chauvinism, and criminal violence that infect her neighborhood.